PGY-2 Infectious Diseases

-The resident will maintain an active practice in the Department of Medicine, Division of Infectious Diseases.
+The resident will maintain an active practice in the Division of Infectious Diseases, Department of Antimicrobial Stewardship, and Department of Pharmacy.
 Patient care services will be provided for both inpatient and outpatient clients to ensure continuity of care.

 Primary practice sites include:

-University of Mississippi Medical Center: The University of Mississippi Medical Center is a 722-bed tertiary care hospital near downtown Jackson and serving the entire state of Mississippi as the largest diagnostic, treatment and referral care system in the state.
-UMMC offers the only Level 1 trauma center, the only Level 4 neonatal intensive care nursery, and the only organ transplant programs in the state, in addition to Batson Children's Hospital, Mississippi's only hospital solely dedicated to caring for children.
+University of Mississippi Medical Center: UMMC is a 722-bed tertiary care hospital near downtown Jackson and serving the entire state of Mississippi as the largest diagnostic, treatment and referral care system in the state.
+UMMC offers the only Level 1 trauma center, the only Level 4 neonatal intensive care nursery, and the only organ transplant programs in the state, in addition to Children's of Mississippi, Mississippi's only hospital solely dedicated to caring for children.
 The UMMC microbiology laboratory is staffed by medical technologists and clinical laboratory scientists 24 hours a day, seven days a week.

 Rotations may include, but are not limited to:

 Adult Infectious Diseases I & II